 This criticism closely ties to the problem of recycling causing its own environmental impact.
 Because of this impact, recycling only represents a minor improvement over landfills or incineration of garbage.
 Yet, it makes people feel like they've accomplished something important in protecting the environment.
 Recycling can also enable an attitude of entitled consumerism -- people feel that it's OK to purchase and use environmentally harmful products like bottled water or plastic diapers because they make up for it by recycling.
 These views point to the ultimate solution: buy less stuff.
 Purchasing reusable goods or simply buying fewer things we don't need is the best way to stop the garbage stream at the source.

-For more information on recycling and related topics, check out the links on the next page.
+For more information on recycling and related topics, check out the links below.